 The Reliance Gold Property (the "Property") is located 4 kilometres ("km") east of Gold Bridge and 10 km north of the Bralorne-Pioneer Gold Mining Camp which has historically produced over 4 million ounces of gold.

-A RC drilling program was completed in December 2020 with very encouraging gold assay results form the Eagle Zone and the Imperial Zone.
-Highlight results from the 2020 drilling include 10.5 gpt gold oer 6.1 m and 9.7 gpt gold over 12.2 m at the Eagle Zone and 7.23 gpt gold over 4.6 m at the Imperial Zone.
-A complete tabulation of the 2020 drill results can be accessed here.
+The Company has completed two Reverse Circulation "RC" drilling programs in December 2020 and May 2021 with a total of 51 shallow RC drill holes with very encouraging gold assay results from the Eagle Zone, a new discovery at the Diplomat Zone and Treasure Prospect and further encouraging drill results at the Imperial Zone.
+Highlight results from both of these drill campaigns include 14.08 gpt gold over 15.24 m, 10.50 gpt gold over 6.1 m and 9.70 gpt gold over 12.2 m at the Eagle Zone, 16.39 gpt gold over 4.57 m at the Diplomat Zone, and 7.23 gpt gold over 4.6 m at the Imperial Zone.

 Surface grab, chip and channel sampling results, together with the historic drilling, indicate a mineralized “Epizonal” Orogenic gold system within the Royal Shear that extends over at least 1,200 m of strike and 400 m vertically.
-A biogeochemical survey indicates mineralized potential for about more extended 2 km of trend.
+A biogeochemical survey and prospecting indicates mineralized potential for about 2 km of trend.

 Geophysics - The 2020 airborne magnetics survey has identified a magnetic anomaly associated with the best gold occurrences on the Royal Shear which has a contiguous strike length of about 2.5 km on the Property.
 This airborne magnetics survey data combined with observations from the initial field work has also identified four (4) other subparallel lineaments on the Property named Steep, Treasure, Camp and Nemo.
 Historical gold mineralization has been reported on the Treasure and Camp lineaments and antimony mineralization has been reported along the Nemo lineament.